azure-glades/obsidian-notes/Computer Networks/UNIT 1/Networks and Communication.md

 2. Sender
 3. Receiver
 4. Transmission medium
-5. Protocol: A set of rules that govern data communication.
+5. [[Protocol Suite]]: A set of rules that govern data communication.
 It is an agreement between communicating devices.
 Data can be text (unicode, ASCII), numbers, images (encoded in RGB or YCM), audio or video

 ## Data Flow